Turbo Takeaways

 Getting older may come with financial uncertainty and stress about how to make ends meet.
 If you’re relying on Social Security as your only source of income, take advantage of benefits to cope with your living expenses.

-The federal government, state government, local communities, and non-profit organizations offer financial help for seniors on Social Security through nutrition programs, companionship, housing assistance, free services, and healthcare.
+Federal and state governments, local communities, and nonprofit organizations offer financial help for seniors on Social Security through nutrition programs, companionship, housing assistance, free services, and healthcare.

 Don’t wait—explore these programs today to maximize your benefits and improve your financial well-being.